airpair/ntiered-aws-docker-terraform-guide/post.md

 The Private Network
 -------------------

-We will essentially be building a Virtual Private Cloud (VPC) on AWS along with a public and a private subnet (sub-networks) pair.
+During the course of this tutorial, we will essentially be building a Virtual Private Cloud (VPC) on AWS along with a public and a private subnet (sub-networks) pair.

 Instances in the private subnet cannot directly access the internet thereby making the subnet an ideal place for application and database servers.

-During the course of this tutorial, we will be creating our application instances in the private subnet.
+We will also be building two application instances that reside in the private subnet.
 The private subnet will also be where you should be hosting application support instances like database instances, cache servers, log hosts, build servers, configuration stores etc. Instances in the private subnet rely on a Network Address Translation (NAT) server running in the public subnet to connect to the internet.

 All Instances in the public subnet can transmit inbound and outbound traffic to and from the internet, the routing resources such as load balancers, vpn and nat servers reside in this subnet.